AhmedYahyaE/laravel-image-manipulation-api/README.md

 **POST /api/v1/album**

-- "name" key, which is your album name, must be provided in your request's JSON body.
+- "name" key, which is your album name, must be provided in your JSON HTTP Request body.

 **2- Get all albums (that ONLY belong to the authenticated/logged-in user) (GET):**